-This document has seven parts:
+This document has eight parts:

 - Overview gives an overview of the types of insurance we offer and also explains how to choose cover combinations. - Part A explains how our life, TPD and trauma cover works.
 It also sets out the policy terms for these types of cover.
-Refer page 17. - Part B explains how our income protection works, including our business overheads cover.
+Refer page 18. - Part B explains how our income protection works, including our business overheads cover.
 It also sets out the policy terms for this cover.
-Refer page 42. - Part C tells you about the policy terms common to all our insurance products.
-Refer page 68. - Part D tells you about other things you need to know, such as taxation, your duty of disclosure and so on.
-Refer page 78. - Part E explains some important considerations in taking your insurance inside super.
-Refer page 87. - Definitions sets out our meanings of certain words and expressions used in the policy terms.
-Refer page 98.
+Refer page 43. - Part C tells you about the policy terms common to all our insurance products.
+Refer page 69. - Part D tells you about other things you need to know, such as taxation, risks and so on.
+Refer page 78. - Part E provides additional information on Total Care Plan Super.
+Refer page 87. - Part F explains important considerations in taking your insurance inside super.
+Refer page 96. - Definitions sets out our meanings of certain words and expressions used in the policy terms.
+Refer page 99.